A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: The SPAI, PSAI( ) and RSAI( ) procedures

 which can be solved by QR decompositions in parallel.

-If $M$ is not yet good enough, that is, at least one residual norm \eqref{min2norm} for some $k$ does not drop below a prescribed tolerance $\eta$, an adaptive SAI preconditioning procedure, such as SPAI \cite{Grote97}, PSAI($tol$) \cite{Jia09} and RSAI($tol$) \cite{Jia15}, refines it by augmenting or adjusting the sparsity pattern $\mathcal{J}_{k}$ dynamically and updating $\tilde{m}_{k}$.
-We highlight that the unique fundamental mathematical distinction of these adaptive F-norm minimization based SAI preconditioning procedures is the way that augments or adjusts the sparsity pattern of $M$.
-It has been shown in \cite{Jia13b,Jia09} that PSAI($tol$) captures the sparsity pattern of $A^{-1}$ more effectively than SPAI.
-In \cite{Jia15}, we have shown that RSAI($tol$) and SPAI compute comparably effective preconditioners but the former is more efficient than the latter.
+If $M$ is not yet good enough, that is, \eqref{min2norm} does not drop below a prescribed tolerance $\eta$ for at least one $k$, one can use some adaptive sparse approximate inverse preconditioning procedure, e.g., SPAI, PSAI($tol$) or RSAI($tol$) to improve it by augmenting or adjusting the sparsity pattern $\mathcal{J}_{k}$ dynamically.
+We highlight that, mathematically, the unique fundamental distinction of all the adaptive F-norm minimization based sparse approximate inverse preconditioning procedures is the way that augments or adjusts the sparsity pattern of $M$.
+It has been shown in \cite{Jia13b,Jia09} that PSAI($tol$) captures the sparsity pattern of $A^{-1}$ more effectively than SPAI; moreover, the effectiveness of PSAI($tol$) is independent of whether $A$ is (column or row) regular sparse or not, while SPAI is more effective for regular sparse matrices than for irregular sparse ones.
+In \cite{Jia15}, the authors have shown that RSAI($tol$) and SPAI compute comparably effective preconditioners but the former is more efficient than the latter.
 In what follows we briefly review SPAI, PSAI($tol$) and RSAI($tol$).